OpenBW/BWAPI4J/README.md

 This is a Java wrapper for [BWAPI 4.2.0](https://github.com/bwapi/bwapi/).
 It is intended to replace older projects such as BWMirror and JNIBWAPI.

-BWAPI4J is compatible with both the original BW on Windows as well as OpenBW on Windows or Linux.
+BWAPI4J is compatible with the official BW 1.16.1 on Windows as well as OpenBW on Windows or Linux.

 This project consists of two main parts: